mature-man-testosterone-replacement-therapy

 During the 1980s, there was a resurgence in scientific research addressing Low T levels.
 Now, blood tests for a man can reveal whether there are Low T levels or High T levels.
 A low T level may mean a chronic disease or a problem with the pituitary gland.
 High T levels( without steroids or hormones) may indicate a tumor in the testicles or adrenal glands.

-“Testosterone treatment can improve symptoms in men with significantly low levels of active (free) testosterone, such as:
+“Testosterone treatment can improve symptoms in men with significantly low levels of free testosterone, such as:

 • Generalized weakness